peteroupc/peteroupc.github.io/bernoulli.md

 Suppose a polynomial&mdash;

-- is 0 or greater for every _&lambda;_ 0 or greater, but not greater than 1,
+- is 0 or greater for every _&lambda;_ that is 0 or greater, but not greater than 1,
 - has degree _n_ or less, and
 - is written in form 1 as given earlier.